Tonsil Diseases

 – Headache

-Bacterial tonsillitis is usually treated with antibiotics.
-For viral infections, rest, fluid intake and symptom-relieving medications are usually recommended.
+Treatment: Bacterial tonsillitis is usually treated with antibiotics.
+For viral infections, rest, hydration and symptom-relieving medications are usually recommended.

 Signs and Symptoms: